 I much preferred the thermal springs.
-A set of goggles and a pool noodle would have been most useful, but we managed without (I’m naturally bouyant anyway).
+A set of goggles and a pool noodle would have been most useful, but we managed without (I’m naturally buoyant anyway).
 At Bitter Springs you are carried down stream in the most crystal clear warm water with an easy climb out and a short return walk; my favourite.
-Mataranka has more facilities (pub, café, accomodation) but has been developed more like a plunge pool.
+Mataranka has more facilities (pub, café, accommodation) but has been developed more like a plunge pool.
 Both were really enjoyable and relaxing (especially as there was a distinct lack of people at both sites due to the Territory being closed to other states at this time).

 With the weather cooling down (and a growing concern about my waistline) I started walking with Jackie most afternoons.
-The Botanic Gardens and Mindil Beach made for a relatively Susan friendly hour walk (and general goss session after).
+The Botanic Gardens and Mindil Beach made for a relatively Susan friendly hour walk (and general goss session).
 We also enrolled in some glass working classes and dug out the sewing machines for something to do on weekends.

-I got in on the eating thing as well – Mum keeps mentioning something called an intervention, but I don’t think there is a problem.
+Mum keeps mentioning something called an intervention, but I don’t think there is a problem.